Graduate student John Herrmann surveying Burd Run in Shippensburg, Pennsylvania.

 I am also involved in a number of projects in the immediate Shippensburg area, focusing primarily on the Burd Run watershed.
 During 2001-2003 I served as co-Principal Director (with Brian Jaymes, Cumberland County Conservation District) in the effort to restore the Burd Run stream channel, riparian zone, and floodplain wetlands within the Shippensburg Township Park adjacent to the SU campus.
 The project was supported by a $129,000 Environmental Stewardship and Watershed Protection grant from Pennsylvania Department of Environmental Protection Growing Greener Program.
 I continue to work with several students studying watershed hydrology, water quality, and geomorphology, as well as monitoring the impacts of the stream restoration project.

-Most of the research in which I am involved, and most of my teaching, tends to cut across disciplinary lines, linking together elements from sciences such as geology, geomorphology, hydrology and aquatic biology.
-My approach is to better understand the biophysical system, but also to develop applications for planning, management, and policy.
+Most of the research in which I am involved, and most of my teaching, tends to cut across disciplinary lines, linking together elements from sciences such as hydrology, geomorphology, and aquatic biology.
+My approach is to better understand the biophysical system in order to support sustainable planning, management, and policy.